 Pay down existing debt

 Lenders are wary about giving money to people already in debt, so start paying down any debt you might have.
-You might find our guide to budget planning useful in keeping on top of your spending.
+You might find our tips for budgeting useful in keeping on top of your spending.

 Keep your payments